Neil Finn: 2006–present: Reformation of Crowded House, family collaborations and Fleetwood Mac

 On 15 April 2018, Fleetwood Mac announced that Finn had joined the band along with Heartbreakers' lead guitarist Mike Campbell.
-Both Finn and Campbell toured with Fleetwood Mac in the concert tour An Evening with Fleetwood Mac from October 2018 to November 2019.
+In 2018, Finn joined Fleetwood Mac as a touring member following the departure of Lindsey Buckingham and performed with the band on their 2018-2019 world tour, contributing guitar, keyboards and vocals.

 In August 2018, Finn released the album Lightsleeper as a collaboration with his son Liam.

 Charity work

 In 1986, Finn performed with The Rock Party, a charity project initiated by the National Campaign Against Drug Abuse (NCADA) that included many Australasian musicians such as Reg Mombassa from Mental As Anything, Tim Finn, and Nick Seymour and Paul Hester of Crowded House.
 The Rock Party released a 12" single entitled "Everything To Live For".

-In December 2008, several of the 7 Worlds Collide lineup reconvened in Auckland, New Zealand to record The Sun Came Out, a charity album for Oxfam.
+In December 2008, several of the 7 Worlds Collide line-up reconvened in Auckland, New Zealand to record The Sun Came Out, a charity album for Oxfam.

 In March 2009, Neil Finn, with his son Liam, joined Tim Finn on stage at Melbourne's charity Sound Relief concert at the Melbourne Cricket Ground, in support of the 2009 Victorian bushfires.
 Liam Finn played drums on a rendition of the Crowded House song "Weather With You".